written by

 12. Build a true community

-The whole point of content marketing is offering your audience free content and experiences in the hope that they will convert to a customer down the line.
+The whole point of content marketing is offering your profiled audiences free content and experiences in the hope that they will convert into new customers down the line.

 If your product or service is used by very different types of people, it might be hard to build a community around your business, so try one of these other B2B content marketing ideas.
 Learn more in our Webflow content marketing teardown.